I always felt that what was happening to me was wrong…Sasha, NSW

-Reproductive Coercion is a vast, yet hidden problem in Australia.
+Reproductive coercion is a vast, yet hidden problem in Australia.

-What is Reproductive Coercion?
+What is reproductive coercion?

-- Pressuring another person into pregnancy
+- Pressuring another person into pregnancy.

-- Forcing a person into sterilisation.
+- Forcing or coercing a person into sterilisation.

 Reproductive Coercion can occur on an interpersonal level within intimate partnerships or within families.
 It can also occur on a structural level where social, political, economic or cultural aspects can prevent people from making decisions about their reproductive health.